EpimetheusMusicPlayer/pandora_mitm/pandora_mitm/README.md

    - [On Android emulators](https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android)
    - [On rooted Android devices](https://github.com/NVISOsecurity/MagiskTrustUserCerts)

-   Alternatively, mod the Android app to disable certificate pinning.
+   Alternatively, on non-rooted Android devices, [mod the Android app](https://erev0s.com/blog/new-flag-in-apktool-for-automatic-generic-network-configuration) to disable certificate pinning.
 3. Add [mitmproxy] as a proxy server on your device.
    - On Android, [this app may be useful](https://github.com/theappbusiness/android-proxy-toggle).
      Note that most apps that route traffic to proxy servers via a VPN service will not work.